majorsilence/CrystalCmd/Readme.md

 ## command line mode

-CrystalCmd upports running as a command line tool.
+CrystalCmd supports running as a command line tool.
 Pass in path to report, data, and output fileand a pdf is generated.

 ```bash
 java -jar CrystalCmd.jar -reportpath "/path/to/report.rpt" -datafile "/path/to/data.json" -outpath "/path/to/generated/file.pdf"